 Samuel Edmund (Ed/Eddie) B (1896-1976)

 There is some confusion about Ed Brewster’s name.
 His birth registration is “Samuel Edmond”.
 On the WW1 Reserve Roll, he is Edmund, and there is an Edmund Samuel in the Nelson-Marsden Valley cemetery records (“Cpl Edmund Samuel Brewster, Wellington Regt, 1st NZEF, 24 May 1976, aged 80 yrs”).
 However, Edmund Samuel Brewster is living at 73 Stapletons Road, St Albans, Christchurch in 1978 although we have found inconsistencies for others in the Brewsters in the electoral roll indicating a certain laxity in officialdom’s maintenance of accurate records.
 (Perhaps, pre-data electronic linkage, the Electoral Commission relied on being informed when its records needed updating.)
-Between 1919-1928, Ed was farming at Tokanui.
-In 1935, he was a lightkeeper in Riverton then again a farmer, at Lorneville, Awarua, in 1938.
-In 1942, he is on the WW2 ballot list.
 Ed was drafted into the army in 1917 and was reported to be wounded (albeit not severely) in a war list in 1918.
+A common affliction of the trench warfare that characterised WWI was trench foot, a consequence of prolonged exposure to the wet and cold where days or longer could be spent sloshing around in the same socks and tight boots.
+Ed's feet succumbed to these conditions and, to add to his misery, he also was exposed to mustard gas.

 Ed married Esther Margaret (Betty) Gibbon (1895-1954) in 1921.
 When Betty died in 1954, her status